Can H&R Block Inc. (HRB) Remain Competitive?

-H&R Block Inc. (NYSE:HRB) went down by -5.96% from its latest closing price compared to the recent 1-year high of $26.51.
-The company’s stock price has collected -6.46% of loss in the last five trading sessions.
-Press Release reported on 10/20/21 that H&R Block Takes Its Culture of Belonging Further with New, Inclusive Benefits
+H&R Block Inc. (NYSE:HRB) went up by 1.43% from its latest closing price compared to the recent 1-year high of $26.51.
+The company’s stock price has collected -5.88% of loss in the last five trading sessions.
+Press Release reported 14 hours ago that H&R Block is Providing Direct Relief via Grants for Black Business Owners Disproportionately Impacted by the Pandemic

 Is It Worth Investing in H&R Block Inc. (NYSE :HRB) Right Now?